Podamaa

 High-altitude national park in the Himalayas; opens roughly Jun–Oct with peak alpine bloom in late July to mid-August.

 The Valley of Flowers is currently not in bloom, as it is outside the usual flowering season.
-Recent weather shows cold temperatures around 2.1°C with some rainfall in the past month.
-If you plan to visit this week, be prepared for limited floral views and chilly conditions.
+Recent weather shows cool temperatures around 7.8°C with moderate rainfall over the past month.
+If you plan to visit this week, be prepared for limited floral views and focus more on the trekking experience.

 Confidence: 85%